xecte-7/FTPunch/README.txt

 - Easy to use
 - You can crack the Username, the Password, and even both of it !
-- Fast...(depends on Your Internet Connection Speed) this Tools can test 3 word in a second
+- Fast...(depends on Your Internet Connection Speed) this Tools can test 3,4 or even 6 word in a second
 - If Target's FTP Server not in Port 21...You can change it
 - Multiplatform between Linux and Windows
 +++ Deficiency / Bad News...: